-Choosing a minor is strongly encouraged even though it is optional.
+Choosing a minor is optional.
 You may not take a major and minor in the same area and may not receive a dual minor.
 The number of credits required to complete an academic minor varies according to academic program.
-For a listing of all the requirements for the bachelor's degree, refer to your major and pp. 75-77.
+For a listing of all the requirements for the bachelor's degree, refer to your major and pp. 71-73.